 Clicking the link above will take you directly to the pre-populated application package in Grants.gov.

 The Grants.gov “View Grant Opportunity” screen will open, click the red “Apply” button.

 You will be prompted to log in.
 In order to create the Workspace application, you must be logged into Grants.gov with a participant role of either Workspace Manageror Authorized Organization Representative (AOR).
 See more information on participant roles.

 After logging in, to create a Workspace application:

 - Fill in the Application Filing Name field with your organization name, then

 Afterwards, you will be directed to the Manage Workspace page, where you can begin working on the application.

 Learn more about using Grants.gov’s Workspace.

-Full instructions on how to complete both Part 1 and Part 2 of the application can be found in this PDF document.
+Full instructions on how to complete both Part 1 and Part 2, including the application questions, and a link to the NEA Applicant Portal for Part 2, can be found in this PDF document.